 Even the safest drivers get into a crash from time to time.
 If you’ve been seriously injured in a wreck, an attorney can help.
 Your legal team can handle all the paperwork, phone calls, and negotiating that comes with a car crash so you can focus on feeling better while your attorney earns the settlement you need to move forward.

 If you or someone you love suffered severe injures in a car accident, you might have a case.
-If you’d like to schedule a free case consultation with an experienced Connecticut car accident attorney from Carter Mario Law Firm, please don’t hesitate to call (203) 876-2711 or send us an email.
+If you’d like to schedule a free case consultation with an experienced Connecticut car accident attorney from Carter Mario Law Firm, please call (203) 876-2711 or send us an email.